-However, if your exit strategy is to hold onto the property, and eventually live there, hard money might not be the best option for you.
+However, if your exit strategy is to hold onto the property, and eventually live there, private money might not be the best option for you.
 This is because they aren’t suited or designed for owner-occupiers.
 That being said, if you need quick access to capital, a bridge loan might be a good alternative.
 This will enable you to get the funds you need fast and give you sufficient time to source a conventional mortgage.

-Hard Money for Auctions: Step-By-Step
+Private Money for Auctions: Step-By-Step

 For example, here at We Lend, we can get your loan application approved and have the funds over to you in 3-7 days.
 Once you’ve got pre-approval, you’re ready to bid.